prashant22r/Traveling-Blog/readme.txt

-This Project is about Bankok tourist places
+This Project is about Bangkok tourist places